Deccani language: Features

 These features are used to different degrees among speakers, as there tends to be regional variation.
 Mustafa names some varieties of Deccani as "Telugu Dakkhni, Kannada Dakkhni, and Tamil Dakkhni", based on their influence from the dominant Dravidian language in the spoken region.
 He further divides Telugu Deccani into two linguistic categories, corresponding to Andhra Pradesh, which he says has more Telugu influence; and Telangana, with more influence from standard Urdu.
 The latter is seen especially in Hyderabad.

 Deccani's use of Urdu as a standard register, and contact with Hindustani (widespread in India), has led to some of its distinctive features disappearing.

 Culture

-Deccani finds a cultural core in and around Hyderabad, where the highest concentration of speakers are; Telangana is one of the only four states of India to provide "Urdu" official status.
-Deccani Urdu in Hyderabad has found a vehicle of expression through humour and wit, which manifests in events called "Mazahiya Mushaira", poetic symposiums with comedic themes.
+Deccani finds a cultural core in and around Hyderabad.
+Deccani in Hyderabad has found a vehicle of expression through humour and wit, which manifests in events called "Mazahiya Mushaira", poetic symposiums with comedic themes.
 An example of Deccani, spoken in such a context at Hyderabad:

 Additionally, the Deccani film industry (also called Dollywood) is based in Hyderabad and produces movies in Deccani, especially the Hyderabadi dialect.

 Legacy

-Hindustani
+Urdu

-Deccani is often considered a predecessor of Hindustani.
-The Deccani literary tradition is largely responsible for the development of modern Hindustani since contact with southern poets led to a shift in northern tastes and the development of Urdu as a literary language.
+Deccani is often considered a predecessor of Urdu.
+The Deccani literary tradition is largely responsible for the development of modern Urdu since contact with southern poets led to a shift in northern tastes and the development of Urdu as a literary language.
 Deccani also imparted the practice of writing the local vernacular in the Perso-Arabic script, which eventually became the standard practice for Urdu all over the Indian subcontinent.